Johannes Junge Ruhland

 Biography

 Before joining Notre Dame, I was a PhD candidate at Stanford University, where I was also the Assistant Director of the Center for Medieval and Early Modern Studies in 2022–2023.
-In Fall 2022, I held an appointment as lecturer in medieval French
+In Fall 2022, I held an appointment as lecturer in medieval French literature at UC Berkeley.

 Representative Publications